mduszyk/controlrl/README.md

 ## SAC
-Implementation of Soft Actor-Critic (SAC) reinforcement learning algorithm for Multi-Joint dynamics with Contact (MuJoCo).
+This project provides an implementation of the Soft Actor-Critic (SAC) algorithm for solving continuous control tasks using environments from OpenAI Gym (e.g., MuJoCo).
+SAC is an off-policy actor-critic algorithm that combines maximum entropy reinforcement learning with function approximation for efficient and stable training.

 See: https://gymnasium.farama.org/environments/mujoco/

 ### Run local mlflow